Special values of $K$-theoretic Schur $P$- and $Q$-functions: Introduction

-\end{main*} As an application of this result, we establish the odd property of the number of shifted semi-standard tableaux.
-By generalizing the method of the proof, a similar result for the skew cases is also obtained.
-The same results for Grothendieck polynomials and its skew version were given in our previous research~\cite{[FNS23]}.
+\end{main*} As a corollary of this result, we show that the number of shifted set-valued skew tableaux is always odd whenever it is non-zero.
+Analogous results for the Grothendieck polynomial, its skew version, and the number of ordinary semistandard skew tableaux were given in our previous research~\cite{FNS23}.

-The organization of this paper is as follows.
-In section~\ref{section2}, we give the definitions discussed in this paper.
-We prove our main result in section~\ref{section3}.
-In section~\ref{section4}, we generalize the content of section~\ref{section3} to the skewed versions of the $K$-theoretic Schur $P$- and Schur $Q$-functions.
-A summary and discussion of future work are presented in section~\ref{section5}.
+The rest of this paper is organized as follows.
+In Section~\ref{section2}, we introduce the shifted set-valued tableaux and the $K$-theoretic Schur $P$- and $Q$-functions.
+In Section~\ref{section3}, we show the main result.
+In Section~\ref{section4}, we extend the evaluations in Section~\ref{section3} to another skew version.
+A summary and discussion of future work are presented in Section~\ref{section5}.